gares/ceps/text/052-platform-release-cycle.md

 easier for users to provide feedback and for developers to deliver fixes.

 In a nutshell the Coq "beta period" is replaced by a Coq platform "beta period".
-Coq devs tag a almost final version on top of which the Coq platform core is built.
-Coq point release are then used as a *quick* mean to deliver fixes to the platform.
+Coq devs tag an almost final version on top of which the Coq platform core is built.
+Coq point release are then used as a *quick* means to deliver fixes to the platform.

 # Motivation